 Indonesian meals are commonly eaten with the combination of a spoon in the right hand and fork in the left hand (to push the food onto the spoon).
 Black tea is not readily available so if you prefer this to coffee or green tea, it may be worth bringing you own teabags.
 The food in this part of the world has a reputation for being spicy but in Indonesian cuisine, chili or “sambal” (similar in some ways to salsa) is usually added to the meal at the table and is thus optional.

 Food Allergies / Requirements: We cannot guarantee that all food allergies can be accommodated at every destination.
 Participants with significant food allergies or special dietary requirements should bring appropriate foods with them for those times when their needs cannot be met.
-Announced meal times are always approximate depending on how the day unfolds.
+Announced meal times are always approximate, depending on how the day unfolds.

 TRANSPORTATION: We will be traveling in two or three 4WD vehicles throughout.
 Seating in the vehicle will rotate, and participants should be able to ride in any seat in tour vehicles.
-There are as well six internal flights on major internal airlines.
+There are also six internal flights on major internal airlines.
 Copied below is a list of the vehicles that we will be using for this tour.

 - North Sulawesi: a large 10-12 seater bus.

-- 4 Wheel Drive/Pick- up vehicle for a short trip to Foli/Halmahera
+- 4 Wheel Drive/Pick-up vehicle for a short trip to Foli/Halmahera

 - Outrigger boat is used for Black-billed Kingfisher and White-rumped Cuckoo-shrike in Tangkoko.